ConceptualBlending/monster_render_system/README.md

       |   |-- c.png # Image 4
 ```

-The repository index file *myrep.jso* contains (relative) paths to images inside the repository as well as a unique name for each image and a list of defined connection points.
+The repository index file *myrep.jso* contains (relative) paths to images inside the repository as well as an unique name for each image and a list of defined connection points.
 Not each file inside the repository index file directory should be named here.
-However, if an is listed inside the repository index file, make sure the file exists.
+However, if an image is listed inside the repository index file, make sure the file exists.
 Assume creating four *types* based on *A/a.png*, *A/b.png*, *B/b.png*.
 Please note that a type is only identified by it's name.
 As you will see we take one image file twice (*A/a.png*) and have to equal images (*A/b.png*, *B/b.png*).
-However the following file creates four different *types*.
+The following file descripes four different *types*.
 Please ignore the (required) fields *MedusaFormatToken* and *Version* for now and use them as below.
 You should personalize your repository with the following properties: *RepositoryName*, *RepositoryDescription* and a list of *authors*.

 The index file content is
 ```